 If you have never started a business before, this may seem like a lot.
 But when you compare it with the cost of buying an existing business, coaching is very inexpensive to get into.
 And keep in mind that you can be generating an income within a few months, and this coaching income can go to offset your costs.
 When you really hit your stride as a coach, you can recover your investment quickly.

 Coaching is so young a vocation that reliable income numbers have been challenging to come by.
 I have seen claims from a variety of sources saying that coaching is an easy way to make a good living, quickly.
 Don’t believe it.
 In my experience 40% of the profession does the lion’s share of the business.
-(These are generally coaches that love what they do, are well trained, and have but in the time to learn the basic entrepreneurial and marketing skills needed to attract their ideal clients.
-And conversely there are many hobbyist coaches, and far too many well-trained coaches who simply did not pay enough attention to the business side of their practice, that are struggling to make a good living as a coach.)
+These are generally coaches that love what they do, are well trained, and have but in the time to learn the basic entrepreneurial and marketing skills needed to attract their ideal clients.
+And conversely there are too many hobbyist coaches, and far too many well-trained coaches who simply did not pay enough attention to the business side of their practice, that are struggling to make a good living as a coach.

-A recent study, commissioned by the ICF and conducted by Price Waterhouse Coopers involving some 5415 coaches around the world found that the average annual salary of a full time coach was just over $82,000.
+A study, commissioned by the ICF and conducted by Price Waterhouse Coopers involving some 5415 coaches around the world found that the average annual salary of a full time coach was just over $82,000.
 This study found the average income of a part time coach was just over $26,000.
 If you are an ICF member you can buy a copy of this study from them.

 In summary, if you like working with people, have some entrepreneurial ability, and you get great coach training, and take a professional and consistent approach to the business and marketing of coaching, you stand a good chance of joining the top 40% of this profession.
 And you can become one of the fortunate souls that make a great living doing what they love.
 Just do not underestimate how long and how challenging it can take to get a new coaching business off the ground.

 In the end, I think coaching is something you are called to do.
 And if you hear that calling, I am sure you will find the whole process one of the most satisfying journeys of your life.
 It won’t always be easy.
 You will have your share of challenges.
 But the lessons you will learn, the growth you will experience, and the huge satisfaction of having a positive impact on so many people’s lives will make it all worth while.
 Personally, I enjoyed the whole process of becoming a coach, immensely.
-(Click to learn a little more about my life as a coach.)

 How do I get started the right way?